 The applicant should improve the formulation and the manufacturing process, and then re-conduct studies from the 1st step.

-The following part focus on CMC studies of injectable complex generics.
+The following part focuses on CMC studies of injectable complex generics.

 3.1.
 Formulation Study